 I sell the things you need to be

 – A small part of the lyrics by Living Colour.

 We might think of the cult of personality being about politicians who are presented as this big figure to be appreciated and respected.
-But really, it can relate to an individual who creates an identity for the consumption of the masses through lies, the media, the arts and through social engineering.
+But really, it can relate to an individual who creates an identity for the consumption of the masses through lies, the media, the arts and social engineering.
 Sounds a lot like reality TV (think Keeping up with the Kardashian’s), but the disconcerting thing is that we come across these characters all the time.
-Not only in real life, but on our phone and TV screens, in magazines, books and even through the radio.
+Not on only on TV screens, in magazines, books and even through the radio, but in real life too.
 We can’t get away from them.

 This now leads us to the cult of celebrity.
 Defined as the ‘tendency of people to care too much about famous people’, we’ve become conditioned to admire these personalities.
 Even if you claim not to care about them, there is still a small part of you that can’t shake off this fascination as they live such disparate lives to you and I. Sometimes looking up on celebrity news and checking out these social media stars is a guilty pleasure to monotonous day-to-day activities.

-We have created a new religion where celebrity worship has taken centre stage of our lives.
+We have created a new religion where celebrity worship has taken centre stage in our lives.
+This idolatry is manifested in our society through the idea we have of influencers and celebrities.
 The media plays a major role in all of this.
 They encourage the cult of celebrity and pump out stories daily to keep us satiated enough to navigate through life at a pace we’re unsatisfied with but too stuck to do anything about it.
 Breaking out of that circle becomes challenging.
 Often, you end up becoming the other and no longer fit in the social box that they placed us in.